 52. The genetic difference⁹

-When people (and especially women, and especially mothers) tell me: “You do not like children”, and I reply: “Of course I like them; I do not like parents”, they startle, giggle nervously, move in their chairs, put their little baby in their lap for the thousandth time, and say: “And how are you going to have children without parents? ”
+When people (and especially women, and especially mothers) tell me: “You do not like children,” and I reply: “Of course I like them; I do not like parents,” they startle, giggle nervously, move in their chairs, put their little baby in their lap for the thousandth time, and say: “And how are you going to have children without parents? ”

-9: I know that this aphorism is absolutely fundamental in Cabrera’s thought because it left my wife in a state of anger for four days.
+9: I know that this aphorism is absolutely fundamental in Cabrera’s thought, because it left my wife in a state of anger for four days.
 The spontaneous reaction of a mother can be worth more than 500 arguments of scholars (arguments that the texts of Cabrera do not deserve.
 In fact, they do not deserve even the wrath of my wife).

 III.
-TALK TO THEM (People not yet born)
+TALK TO THEM (Unborn people)

 (Third moral argument against procreation)